BingoLaHaye/Shades-of-Purple-tmTheme/README.md

 # 🦄 Shades of Purple `.RsTheme`

- > Part of the Shades of Purple theme suite.
- > A shades of Purple for Rstudio
+ > A shades of purple theme for Rstudio